cloudnative-pg/cloudnative-pg/contribute/development_environment/README.md

 make kind-cluster-destroy
 ```

+> **NOTE:** if you want to deploy an operator with the image that generated on our CI/CD maybe for the sake of testing,
+> then you can find the specific workflow and then find the `operator-manifest.yaml` as one of the artifacts of the
+> workflow, download it and move it to `dist/` directory under the repository you've cloned.
+Then you can use:
+>
+> ```sh
+>   make deploy
+> ```
+> to deploy the operator with the specific image generated on the pipeline.
+>

 Congratulations, you have a suitable development environment.
 You are now able
 to contribute your patches to CloudNativePG!